I'm An Eco Bag Lady

 OR I'm a Naturescape Organic Matter Scavenger Part Two.
 Much to the embarrassment of my sweet husband, I’m an eco bag lady.
 When we walk our dogs in the fall I play leaf bag detective and stop briefly to inspect every bag of leaves we pass by.

-Leaves are an essential part of a yard ecosystem; providing natural mulch, healthy soil, wildlife habitat, and nature's winter butterfly nursery.
+Leaves are an essential part of a yard ecosystem; providing natural mulch, healthy soil, wildlife habitat, and nature's winter butterfly, moth and firefly nursery.
 I don’t have many overstory trees in my small urban yard, so I import neighborhood leaves.

 I've learned a few tricks through trial and error that I'm happy to share with anyone who wants to nurture the natural nature of their yard with more leaves.
 To be a leaf bag detective look for the following: